noiseprotocol/noise_spec/noise.md

  * **Length fields**:  Applications must handle any framing or additional length fields for Noise messages, considering that a Noise message may be up to 65535 bytes in length.
+Applications are recommended to add a 16-bit big-endian length field prior to each message.

- * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message, or provide some equivalent mechanism.
+ * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to a length field, if one is included).
 This allows extending the handshake with pattern re-initialization or other alternative messages in the future.

 8. Security Considerations